BottlecapDave/HomeAssistant-OctopusEnergy/_docs/energy_dashboard.md

 Instead, you can use external statistics that are exported by the `previous consumption` sensors, which are broken down into hourly chunks.
 Please note it can take **up to 24 hours** for the external statistics to appear.

+> Please note: I'm still investigating having hourly breakdowns imported on the entity themselves rather than as external statistics, but currently in doing so it's still including the spikes on the day of retrieval.
+I've opened a [forum post](https://community.home-assistant.io/t/help-needed-around-importing-historic-statistics/567726) but awaiting answers.

 ### For Electricity

 <img src="./assets/previous_consumption_electricity.png" alt="HA modal electricity example" height="500">